Bank holiday road deaths: Woman killed in Howth is third fatality

 Sean Breen (24) from Annacarthy died in a fatal collision in Dundrum, Co Tipperary over the weekend.

-A woman in her 70s has died after the car she was driving struck a pillar of a house in Howth, Co Dubln.
+A woman in her 70s has died after the car she was driving struck a pillar outside a house in Howth, Co Dublin.

-The crash happened at about 3.20pm on Sunday afternoon on Windgate Road, Howth.
+The crash happened at 3.20pm on Sunday on Windgate Road in Howth.

-The woman, the sole occupant of the car, was brought to Beaumont Hospital where she died in the early hours of Monday morning.
+The woman, the sole occupant of the car, was brought to Beaumont Hospital where she died early on Monday.

-Garda forensic collision investigators and scenes of crime officers were at the scene and examined the crash site.
-The road was closed but has since reopened.
+Garda forensic collision investigators and scenes of crime officers examined the crash site.
+The road was closed for a time but has since reopened.

-Gardaí have appealed for any witnesses to the collision to contact them at Raheny Garda Station on 01 – 6664300, the Garda Confidential
+Gardaí have appealed for any witnesses to the collision to contact them at Raheny Garda station on (01) 666 4300.

-The woman was the third person to lose their life on Irish roads over the bank holiday weekend.
+The woman was the third person killed on Irish roads over the bank holiday weekend.

-Two young men were killed in separate road collisions in Co Tipperary and Co Kerry.
+Two young men died in separate road collisions in Co Tipperary and Co Kerry.

 In Co Tipperary, a 24-year-old man died and two other young men were injured when the 4x4 vehicle they were travelling in left the road at Dundrum at around 5am.

-The man has been named locally as Sean Breen (24) from Annacarthy.
-He was well known in the area having played GAA with Eire Og Annacarthy.
+Sean Breen (24), from Annacarthy was well known in the area having played GAA with Eire Og Annacarthy.
 He worked with a local silage contracting company.

-The other two men were taken by ambulance to South Tipperary General Hospital with what are described as non-life threatening injuries.
+The two injured men were taken by ambulance to South Tipperary General Hospital with what are described as non-life threatening injuries.

 It is understood the 4x4 left the road and crashed into an embankment on the way back from a 21st birthday party.

-The road was closed while forensic collision investigators examine the scene and local diversions were put are in place.
+The road was closed while forensic collision investigators examined but has since reopened.